input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## Minswap AMM Dex v2

-**Description**
+**Auditor**: Certik

-From: Certik To: MinSwap Labs
+**Auditee**: MinSwap Labs

-**Summary:** Minswap AMM V2 uses a constant-product formula (x * y = k) to price trades, ensuring that larger trades incur progressively worse rates to protect liquidity.
+**Description**: Minswap AMM V2 uses a constant-product formula (x * y = k) to price trades, ensuring that larger trades incur progressively worse rates to protect liquidity.
 To handle concurrency on Cardano, it uses a batching system where user actions become orders that are collected and executed together in a liquidity pool.
 Only whitelisted wallets, called batchers, are allowed to trigger and process these batch transactions.

-**Findings**
+### Findings

 **May be relevant**

 - **MIN-01 Logical issue in fee settings:** Fee setting functions currently do not safeguard against the possibility of setting both the numerator and denominator of fees to zero.
-Detectable pattern: No check on denominator and numerator value being zero.
+<ins>Detectable pattern</ins>: No check on denominator and numerator value being zero.
 - **ORD-02 Missing check on io_ratio_denominator:** Redundancy in the validation check and lack of validation due to typo mistake.
-Detectable pattern: duplicate checks.
+<ins>Detectable pattern</ins>: duplicate checks.

 **Not relevant**